boto/boto3/README.rst

     >>> for bucket in s3.buckets.all():
             print(bucket.name)

+Press  ``Shift+Enter`` to end the for loop.
+The new line should print the output, i.e., names of all the s3 buckets available.

 Running Tests
 ~~~~~~~~~~~~~
 You can run tests in all supported Python versions using ``tox``.
 By default,